epicblockchain/epic-miner/README.md

 Note: the miner will not appear on the network for up to 15 minutes.
 It may restart several times as it find the optimal configuration to mine at.

+# Using the dashboard software

+1. Download the dashboard software from [here](https://github.com/epicblockchain/epic-dashboard/releases/)

+Depending on network traffic you may need to submit data twice in order for changes to take effect.
+This will be resolved in a future update.

 ## Updating individual miners

 1. Click on settings.